-The headings and numbering in the guidance, when included, match those in the FCR exactly, with numbers prefaced with the letter "G" to indicate Guidance.
+The headings and numbering in the MSC Guidance to the Fisheries Standard, when included, match those in the MSC Fisheries Standard exactly, with numbers prefaced with the letter "G" to indicate guidance.

-The MSC recommends that CABs read the MSC Fisheries Certification Requirements in conjunction with the MSC Guidance to the Fisheries Certification Requirements (GFCR).
-Text from the MSC Fisheries Certification Requirements is not repeated in the guidance document.
+The MSC recommends that CABs read the MSC Fisheries Standard in conjunction with the MSC Guidance to the Fisheries Standard.
+Text in the MSC Fisheries Standard is not repeated in the MSC Guidance to the Fisheries Standard.

-Where guidance is provided that generally relates to the subject of a major heading, or relates to the content of a specific clause, this icon a appears at the end of the title or clause, and if critical guidance is included, this icon a appears.
-These icons provide hyperlinks to the related guidance section.
+Where guidance is provided that generally relates to the subject of a major heading, or relates to the content of a specific clause, this icon appears at the end of the title or clause in the MSC Fisheries Standard, and if critical guidance is included, this icon appears.
+These icons provide hyperlinks to the related guidance section in the MSC Guidance to the Fisheries Standard.